 With the holidays coming — and the party guests soon arriving — it’s time to think about a centerpiece to set the stage for your holiday tablescape.
-The pros at Rebel Hill Florist have some solid suggestions — from casual to formal — all of which will “wow” your crowd.
+The pros at Rose Hill Flowers have some solid suggestions — from casual to formal — all of which will “wow” your crowd.
 Here, their beautiful, season centerpieces are surrounded with festive holiday table décor from Hester & Cook.
 Together, the two teams of industry experts have created inspiring looks that will impress any guest.
 Take a look!

 Sugar Cones Centerpiece for a Casual Tablescape

 “The sugar cones are the focal point of this centerpiece,” said Rose Hill Flowers designer Mary Steverson.
 “The cones create a tree-like feel in the way they are positioned, and they are accented with assorted evergreen and hypericum berries.”

 This arrangement can last for many days and nights of entertaining, thanks to the long-lasting materials.
 Custom colors, such as vivid red Gerbera daisies, coordinate with personal style and taste to create a look that fits any occasion.

 This arrangement was designed with a more casual table setting in mind, and creating texture was key.
 “It is a non-conventional take on a traditional design,” Mary added.
 The arrangement was paired with two different table settings, and the completed looks are perfect for a casual holiday get together.
 The look is finished with hemlock cones, which are scattered around the table to make the look cohesive.

 Hester & Cook created two casual looks to accompany the centerpiece.
 The first features a classic stripe paper runner, die cut placemats and candy cane table accents.

 For the second setting, a simple swapping of placemats changed the entire look!
 Things were instantly more jolly thanks to Santa paper placemats on top of red ribbon striped placemats.